Resources and Documents

 Recommended Penalty: Game Loss

-In all cases, the offending Pokémon or held item should be prohibited from play and the appropriate penalty should be applied.
-If this results in a player having fewer than four usable Pokémon remaining in their team, the infraction should be escalated to Team Error: Severe.
-If the Pokémon or held item described on the team list is immediately available, the player should be given the opportunity to add the correct one to their team.
+In all cases, the offending Pokémon, Tera Type, move, Ability, or held item should be prohibited from play and the appropriate penalty should be applied.
+If this results in a competitor having fewer than four usable Pokémon remaining in their team, the infraction should be escalated to Team Error: Severe.
+If the Pokémon, Tera Type, move, Ability, or held item described on the team list is immediately available, the competitor should be given the opportunity to add the correct one to their team.

-If the player is unable to present the correct held item, the offending item should be removed and not replaced.
+If the competitor is unable to immediately present the correct Pokémon, move, Ability, or held item, the offending Pokémon, move, or held item should be removed and not replaced.
+For instances where a Tera Type or Ability cannot be removed, the offending Pokémon should be removed and not replaced.

 Examples of Team Error: Major may include:

-A Pokémon or item in the player’s Battle Team does not match the team list, resulting in potential competitive advantage.
+A Pokémon or item in the competitor’s Battle Team does not match the team list, resulting in potential competitive advantage.
 Examples may include the following:

 A Pokémon is listed without accurate form information, and no other information contained on the team list makes it apparent which form is being used.